ptums/using-javascript-array-methods/README.md

 When I first used [React.js](https://reactjs.org), I discovered the javascript method ```map()``` to iterate over data in JSX.
 Having some previous experience writing functional code in JavaScript I already knew about ```forEach()```.
 At first glance, I thought they served the same purpose, but when I tried using ```forEach()``` in JSX it spit out a bunch of errors.

 This set me on a journey to take a deep dive into understanding the nature of these methods.
-This website is sublemental material to my article written on **Medium.com** [The power of the map method](https://medium.com/@petertumulty/the-power-of-the-map-method-4db6b1a73655) on what I discovered.
+This repository is a collection of my experiments and notes, which I've turned into a [github page](https://ptums.github.io/using-javascript-map-foreach-method/).
+I also published an article of my discoveries on **Medium.com** [The power of the map method](https://medium.com/@petertumulty/the-power-of-the-map-method-4db6b1a73655).

 ## Build status